Alone (i-Ten song): Music video and live performances

-The music video was taken from Dion's CBS TV special That's Just the Woman in Me and released on March 8, 2008.
-Dion promoted "Alone" at that time in France, performing it on Star Academy.
-On November 23, 2007, she went to the American talkshow The View to perform "Taking Chances" as well as "Alone".
-Dion performed the song during most dates of her Taking Chances World Tour; the performance was included in the Taking Chances World Tour: The Concert CD/DVD.
+The music video was taken from Dion's CBS TV special That's Just the Woman in Me and released on March 15, 2008.
+Dion promoted the song in France on Star Academy.
+On November 23, 2007, she appeared on The View to perform "Taking Chances" and "Alone".
+She performed the song during most dates of the Taking Chances World Tour, and the performance appears on Taking Chances World Tour: The Concert.